-Destructively update the value associated with Key in Dict to a copy of Value.
+Destructively update the value associated with Key in Dict to Value.
 The update is not undone on backtracking.
 This predicate raises an existence error if Key does not appear in Dict.
-The update semantics are equivalent to nb_setarg/3 and nb_setval/2.
+The update semantics are equivalent to nb_linkarg/3 and nb_linkval/2.
+Use with extreme care and consult the documentation of nb_linkval/2 before use.